Getting Started

 If the app still won't start, try running it as administrator or reinstalling.

 Make sure your RAW file format is one of the supported types: DNG, CR2, CR3, NEF, ARW, ORF, RW2, or RAF.
-RAW processing takes a few seconds per file — you should see a loading indicator while the file is being processed.
+RAW files should load almost instantly.
 If a specific RAW file fails, it may be from an unsupported camera model or a corrupted file.
+Try re-importing or converting the file to DNG using your camera manufacturer's software.

 Minor differences between screen and print are normal due to the difference between how monitors display light (RGB, backlit) and how printers deposit ink (CMYK).
 For the best results: